re-masashi/book/SYNTAX.md

 	expression
 ```

-sometimes return types can be omitted if the function returns a literal.
+types can be omitted as the compiler infers types.

 ## Comments